25

 When visiting Suomenlinna, please take into consideration that the fortress is both a culturally important site and home to many people.
 To make your visit a success, please follow the instructions created by the Governing Body of Suomenlinna.

 • It's always nice to bring home something to remember your visit to Helsinki.
 Finnish design is world-famous and brand names such as Marimekko, Moomins, Iittala, Arabia, Fiskars and Tom of Finland are well known around the world.
-If you have a sweet tooth, you might want to check the Finnish chocolate brands Fazer and Brunberg.
+If you have a sweet tooth, you might want to check the Finnish chocolate brands Fazer, Brunberg and Panda - among many others.
 See the tab "Groceries, shopping & opening hours" for tips where to go souvenir-hunting.

 Whatever you decide to take with you as a souvenir from Finland, make sure that you have checked the regulations for import in the country you are travelling to.
 Also be especially careful when dealing with objects that might be of cultural importance or CITES-related.